fleetdm/fleet/handbook/people/README.md

 ### Coworking

 Fleet will reimburse team members for coworking up to $100 USD per month.
 Please get prior approval from your manager, and then this reimbursement can be used for drop-in coworking or go towards a coworking membership.
-Once approved, get started by reaching out to the CEO via direct message in Slack.
+Once approved, get started by reaching out to the Charlie Chance via direct message in Slack.

 Coworking expenses must be [reimbursed](#reimbursements).
 Brex cards should not be used for coworking due to possible legal complexities.